-Overview / Specs
+Overview & Specs

-The pole is collapsible and has 4 sections – 5 if you count the cap at the end of the pole.
+This trekking pole is collapsible and has 4 sections – 5 if you count the cap at the end of the pole.
 When collapsed it has a length of 36 cm, and when the pole is fully extended it has a length of 135cm.

 Naturehike Cheap Lightweight Trekking Pole Review